themysticsavages/rendersheet/README.md

-# scratchusersheet
+# rendersheet
-Put Scratch avatars in Google Sheets!
+Render images pixel-by-pixel in Google Sheets!

 ![i](https://raw.githubusercontent.com/ajskateboarder/stuff/main/sheet.png)

 <sub>Default user avatar</sub>

-scratchusersheet renders Scratch user avatars in Google Sheets!

 ## How it works
 - Sends a GET request to an external API to get a pixel array of a user's image.